-We store an aggregated data about our visitors' actions on our website to understand better how they use it.
+We store aggregated data about our visitors' actions on our website to understand better how they use it.
 We use this data to improve their experience with our services.

 - Links (URL pointers)

 fraudLog provides website visitor statistics services that allow its end-users to analyze and interact with the data provided.
-It utilizes URL format to point to the external referrers such as those that originate from the referring search engines and other websites.
-As a fraudLog user, you have an option to follow the URLs that are displayed among other statistics associated with the websites that you collect statistical information about.
-When you click on these links, the referring website that use visitor statistics services can analyze your clicks and thus detect your visits to their websites, collecting your IP information and the origin from which you had obtained their website's URL.
-This may enable third parties to detect that your visits originate form the website statistical service as provided by fraudLog.
+It utilizes URL format to point to external referrers such as those that originate from the referring search engines and other websites.
+As a fraudLog user, you have the option to follow the URLs that are displayed among other statistics associated with the websites that you collect statistical information about.
+When you click on these links, the referring website that uses visitor statistics services can analyze your clicks and thus detect your visits to their websites, collecting your IP information and the origin from which you obtained their website's URL.
+This may enable third parties to detect that your visits originate from the website statistical service as provided by fraudLog.

-Cookie is a small segment of data that is stored on your computer or a mobile device.
-Cookies used by fraudLog are used to implement technologies to allow usage of fraudLog services, enable and personalize its services, store opt-in and opt-out visitor preferences and to collect visitor statistics that is used for essential website security, operations.
+A "Cookie" is a small segment of data that is stored on your computer or a mobile device.
+Cookies used by fraudLog are used to implement technologies to allow usage of fraudLog services, enable and personalize its services, store opt-in and opt-out visitor preferences, and collect visitor statistics that is used for essential website security, and operations.
 Advertisers also place their cookies to enable AD services and optimize their ADs.

 - Advertisers and associated Ad Partners

 To sustain and improve its operations, fraudLog generates its revenue through premium subscriber services and through third-party-enabled advertising.

-As an end-user, you have an option to opt-out from advertisements being displayed under your fraudLog account by purchasing a premium fraudLog subscription that disables any ads being displayed under your fraudLog account, therefore disabling any advertising third-party from collecting information about you.
+As an end-user, you have the option to opt-out from advertisements being displayed under your fraudLog account by purchasing a premium fraudLog subscription that disables any ads being displayed under your fraudLog account, therefore disabling any advertising third-party from collecting information about you.